-Acupuncture is becoming an increasingly common benefit offered by insurance plans.
+Acupuncture is an increasingly common benefit offered by insurance plans.
 Acupuncture is safe, cost-effective and has great outcomes, which translates into happy, healthy patients.
 As acupuncture is becoming more mainstream in the U.S., insurance plans are covering acupuncture more often.

-Dylan Stein Acupuncture takes Empire Blue Cross/Blue Shield insurance plans.
+Dylan Stein Acupuncture takes Empire Blue Cross/Blue Shield insurance plans

 How do I know if I am eligible for insurance coverage of acupuncture?

 You may already know that your insurance plan covers acupuncture, but most people don’t.
-Regardless of whether or not you know if your insurance covers acupuncture, I will check your benefits eligibility to confirm coverage.
-You can use the contact form on the Contact Page to submit all of the necessary information for me to confirm eligibility.
+Regardless of whether or not you know if your insurance covers acupuncture, we will check your benefits eligibility to confirm coverage.
+You can use the contact form on the Contact Page to submit all of the necessary information to confirm eligibility.
 The form is safe and secure.
 If you’re not comfortable sending this information electronically, you’re welcome to call the clinic instead.
 The number is (212) 863-9223.

 My eligibility for acupuncture was confirmed.
 What next?